kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-monitor-spot-instances.markdown

 ---
 layout: post
-title:  "How to monitor spot instances changes on AWS"
+title:  "How to monitor spot instance changes on AWS"
 date:   2023-06-06 12:00:00 +0100
-categories: aws eks spot spot-instances event-bridge sns lambda
+categories: aws eks spot event-bridge sns lambda slack terraform
 ---

 Spot instances are instances that use spare EC2 capacity and becuase of that they are much cheaper than on-demand pricing.
-[Learn more](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html).
-However they can be reclaimed by AWS within a 10 minute when someone purchases an on-demand instance.
+However they can be reclaimed by AWS within a 10 minute when there are requests/purchases for on-demand instance [(learn more)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html).

 We have an AWS EKS cluster, there is a particular workload which is suitable to be deployed on spot instances.
 Recently we swapped this workload from on-demand instances to spot instances.